-Due to concerns on animal welfare and ethics, fur farming bans are increasingly widespread.
-In addition, more and more countries are phasing out fur farming or adopting stricter welfare regulations that effectively make fur farming unviable.
+Due to concerns on animal welfare and ethics, countries are distancing themselves from animal cruelty by banning fur farming.
+Other countries are adopting stricter welfare regulations that effectively make fur farming economically unviable.

 In 2016 fur farming in Japan was phased-out after the last fur farm was closed down due to non-compliance.
 Since the Invasive Alien Species Act in 2006 it became illegal to build new mink fur farms in Japan.